Date: February 12-13, 2021

 Description: Join us for a two-day event in Austin, Texas to hear experts in regenerative medicine discuss, Regenerative Solutions to Common Problems

 Jasjit Kaur Dillon is an Associate Clinical Professor and Program Director of Oral and Maxillofacial Surgery at the University of Washington, Seattle.
 She obtained her dental degrees from the University of Newcastle Upon Tyne (BDS), the University of California San Francisco (DDS) and her medical degree from St Bartholomew’s School of Medicine, University of London (MBBS).
 She is a member of the Royal College of Surgeons of England (FDSCRCS), the American College of Surgeons (FACS) and is an examiner for the American Board of OMFS.
-She has numerous peer reviewed scientific publications, book chapters and lectures nationally and internationally and is the principle investigator on a multi-centered clinical trial on medication related osteonecrosis of the jaw.
+She has numerous peer reviewed scientific publications, book chapters, lectures nationally and internationally and is the principle investigator on a multi-centered clinical trial on medication related osteonecrosis of the jaw.

 Bone Graft Complications

 Dr. Bach Le completed his specialty training in Oral & Maxillofacial Surgery at Oregon Health Sciences University.
 He is currently Clinical Associate Professor of Oral & Maxillofacial Surgery at the USC School of Dentistry.
 Dr. Le maintains a private practice in Whittier, California.
 Dr. Le has lectured both nationally and internationally on bone regeneration and dental implant-related surgery and has published extensively in scientific texts and professional journals.
 Dr. Le is a Diplomate of the American Association of Oral & Maxillofacial Surgeons, the American Dental Society of Anesthesiologist and the International Congress of Oral Implantologists, and holds Fellowship in the International College of Dentists, the American College of Dentists and the International Association of Oral & Maxillofacial Surgeons.